iodigital-com/io-technology/data/blog/getting-started-with-trpc/part-1-building-the-api.md

 }
 ```

 As you can see, it's adding `null` to our data array.
-This is happening due to us not specifying to tRPC what the body of our incoming request will look like, and therefore tRPC fails to parse the incoming request into useable data.
-There are several ways we can fix this, but we will fix this by simpely declaring a specific input format for our `todo.add` procedure.
+This is happening due to us not specifying to tRPC what the body of our incoming request will look like, and therefore tRPC fails to parse the incoming request into usable data.
+There are several ways we can fix this, but we will fix this by simply declaring a specific input format for our `todo.add` procedure.
 Let's jump back to our todo router file, and modify our code to match the following code:

 ```ts
 // Import our input validation tool